kevincwu0/Linear-Algebra-and-Discrete-Math/discrete-math/DISCRETE_MATH_1.md

 # Why Proofs?

-- So why do we need proof to prove something?
+- So why do we need proofs to prove something?
 For mathematician, proofs are their main tool.
 They always prove something.
 For programmers it's not the case actually.
 - If you write a video game, you probably won't prove anything.
 But it's not always the case.
 For example, if you try to write a cryptographic protocol which is secure, it's good if it's provably secure.
 It's indeed a big part of computer science.
 - But first, what does it prove?
   - people often view proofs as a long formal meaningless manipulation